 Minden Times (February 28, 2020): Seniors find friendship in Family Roots project

-This pilot project trains volunteers in genealogy research as well as informing them of the many community resources that are available for seniors.
+This pilot project trained volunteers in genealogy research as well as informing them of the many community resources that are available for seniors.

-Volunteers are then matched with seniors who may be more isolated.
-In the process of researching their family trees and getting together as a group to talk about it, those seniors will feel more connected, and perhaps even find some family members they didn’t know about.
-They will also be connected with other community resources that can help them.
+Volunteers were then matched with seniors who may be more isolated.
+In the process of researching their family trees and getting together as a group to talk about it, those seniors felt more connected, and many found family members they didn’t know about.
+They were also connected with other community resources that can help them.

-Family Roots is made possible by a grant from the Government of Canada New Horizons for Seniors Program.
+Family Roots was made possible by a grant from the Government of Canada New Horizons for Seniors Program.
 It is supported by the Haliburton Highlands Museum, and Haliburton Highlands CARP Chapter 54.